Carnegie Mellon

 International Film Festival

-Redesigning the Archive: Where Culture Meets Accessibility, from Screenings to Screens
+Redesigning a Film Archive: Where Culture Meets Accessibility, from Screenings to Screens

 Role